MikeWent/notify-send-telegram/README.md

   -s, --stdin           read notification BODY from stdin -z, --save            save recipient & token to config file and use them as
                         defaults in future
+  -w, --raw             do not escape HTML tags in body (use with caution)
 ```

 ## About